InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_1_quantities_and_amounts/NOTES.md

 ------------

 Setting the horizontal barcharts width to `height`, and height to `width` felt odd.
 What's a better way to do it?

+Had a lot of right to left problems when creating the horizontal bar chart.
+I think